 A Focus on Occupational Safety

-Since 2007, ALTANA has used the Work Accident Indicator (WAI) as the most important key performance indicator observing occupational safety at all sites and has been steadily improving it.
+Since 2007, ALTANA has used the Work Accident Indicator (WAI) as the most important key performance indicator in order to observe the occupational safety at all sites and to improve it.
 The indicator provides the number of occupational accidents and lost work days and sets them in relation to the total working hours.
-On the basis of this data, ALTANA’s Management Board and the EH&S department define three WAI values each year as targets that apply to all of the companies in the ALTANA Group.
+On the basis of these data, ALTANA’s Management Board and the EH&S department define three WAI values each year as targets that apply to all of the companies in the ALTANA Group.

-In 2017, as in the previous year, there were no fatal accidents.
-Some sites achieved remarkable results in terms of occupational safety.
-For instance, BYK Tongling and ELANTAS Beck India at the Ankleshwar and Pimpri sites, respectively, have not recorded any lost work time due to accidents for more than ten years.
-The following sites have been accident-free for more than four years: ECKART Zhuhai (seven years), ACTEGA Rhenacoat and ELANTAS Tongling (each six years), ACTEGA Foshan (five years), and ELANTAS Europe in Ascoli Piceno (four years).
+In 2018, as in the previous years, there were no fatal accidents.
+Some sites have achieved remarkable occupational safety results.
+For instance, BYK Tongling and ELANTAS Beck India at the Ankleshwar and Pimpri sites have not recorded any lost work time due to accidents for more than ten years.
+The following sites have been accident-free for more than six years: ECKART Zhuhai (eight years), ACTEGA Rhenacoat and ELANTAS Tongling (each seven years), and ACTEGA Foshan (six years).

 Incidents in Detail

 Based on the instructions for reporting on globally harmonized process safety key figures in accordance with the International Council of Chemical Associations (ICCA) and on the definition provided by the German Chemical Industry Association (VCI), we had a total of eleven significant incidents in 2018 (previous year: 12).
 No employees were injured.
 The eleven incidents were releases of chemicals.
 They did not have negative effects on the environment.
 There were no fires or explosions in the period under review.